Clauvin/ambient_ui_clock/README.md

 ## Known Bugs

-* When the second hand reaches the "45 seconds" position, it is not drawn.
+* When the clock's second hand is at the "45 seconds" position, it is not drawn.

 ## License